tdj28/docker-c9-workstation/README.md

 ## What does it include and how can I change that?

-The apt packages python pips can be found in the packages.txt and requirements.txt respectively.
+The apt packages and python pips can be found in the packages.txt and requirements.txt respectively.
 Simply edit those files before building the container.

 ## How can I add my ssh key in the container?